 While traditional advertising still has its place, in this day and age, it takes something really unique to put a business on the map and get noticed.
 Customers are inundated all day long with sales and marketing messages that one more advertisement is usually just white noise.
 The upside is that if you can find a way to interact with customers in a different way, you have a great opportunity to grab their attention and grow your business.
-Here are 10 of our best off-the-wall ideas to market your business:
+Here are 10 Totally Off The Wall Ideas to Boost Your Business.

 1. Sticker the town

 Get some stickers printed up with your logo, website URL, phone number and a catchy slogan or image and put them in places where people aren’t expecting to see anything.
 Think about well-trafficked sidewalks, bus stops and windows.
 Just use caution when applying the sticker to make sure that it’s in a place that won’t cause damage or be seen as “graffiti”.
 You can also do something similar with sidewalk chalk messaging, coupons or flyers.
 The key is to show up in a unique way in a place where you are catching your customers off-guard.

 In today’s technologically advanced society, it seems a like business cards would be a thing of the past, but that couldn’t be farther from the truth.
 A great business card is an inexpensive piece of marketing that can be handed out to anyone who is interested.
 Why wouldn’t you use that opportunity to create something that will get you noticed.
 Think unique shapes, bright colors or animal prints.
 Anything that is different, clever or unique and will help people remember who you are and what you do.